- Be informed

-Although the reserve network delivers much needed protection to many of our most spectacular ocean ecosystems, some important areas, such as the waters off the Kimberley and the Albany Canyons and the Gulf of Carpentaria, have either missed out completely or been given insufficient protection.
-Many places, especially in the north-west, including the Kimberley Coast, are still vulnerable to the threats that accompany a rapidly expanding oil and gas industry.
+Although the reserve network delivers much needed protection to many of our most spectacular ocean ecosystems, some important areas, such as the waters off the Kimberley, the Albany Canyons and the Gulf of Carpentaria, have been insufficiently safeguarded.
+Many places, especially in the north and north-west remain vulnerable to the threats from the rapidly expanding oil and gas industry.

 Future Australian governments must grasp the opportunity to build on and grow the network to ensure our ocean treasures get the protection they deserve.